 Located in the small, historic village of Mailhac, this recently modernised two storey house is about 115 years old.
-The spacious accommodation comprises: a master bedroom with en suite shower room, three further bedrooms each with a double bed; bathroom with shower and bidet; two separate WCs, one upstairs, one downstairs; living room; kitchen; open plan living/dining area; large garage/barn; and a sunny, paved, south facing terrace off the kitchen and living room.
-There’s a big chimney-style barbecue on the terrace.
+The spacious accommodation comprises: a master bedroom with en suite shower room, three further bedrooms; bathroom with shower and bidet; two separate WCs, one upstairs, one downstairs; living room; kitchen; open plan living/dining area; large garage/barn; and a sunny, paved, south facing terrace off the kitchen and living room.
+There’s a retractable awning, to provide shade on the terrace when needed, and big chimney-style barbecue.

 The back of the house, including the master bedroom, the terrace and wooden decking to the rear, enjoy views of rolling countryside and vineyards.

-The facilities include: cooker; two fridge-freezers; microwave oven; food processor; TV (equipped to receive many British satellite channels, including BBC and ITV); Blue Ray DVD player; automatic washing machine; dishwasher and a range of patio furniture.
+The house is fully furnished and equipped with all the usual modern appliances including a dishwasher and satellite television (set up to receive many British satellite channels, including BBC and ITV).
 There’s a wood burning stove in the open plan area and electric convector heaters in many of the other rooms.

 There’s stuff you can take to the beach: sun beds, parasols, picnic rucksack, cool bags, etc. There are four bicycles of various sizes and types.